kraianyn/distress/Description.md

 ## Schedule

 This section is for the scheduled courses.
-It has a subsection for all the courses, and another one for the courses the user is an instructor on.
-List and calendar views are available.

 The page of a course contains the type, the date, the location, the instructors, the lead instructor, and an optional note.

-## Course types
+## Courses

-This section is for what courses there are, i.e. the course types: Trauma care, BLS, TCCC ASM...
-They are split into military and non-military ones.
+This section is for what courses there are, i.e. course types: Trauma care, BLS, TCCC ASM...
 The page of a course type contains the name, the duration, the price, and the capacity.

 ## Instructors